vitejs/vite/docs/guide/migration.md

 ## Achitecture changes and legacy Options

 This section describes the biggest architecture changes in Vite v3.
-To allow projects to migrate from v2 in case of a compat issue, lecagy options have been added to revert to the Vite v2 strategies.
+To allow projects to migrate from v2 in case of a compat issue, legacy options have been added to revert to the Vite v2 strategies.

 :::warning
 These options are marked as experimental and deprecated.
 They may be removed in a future v3 minor without respecting semver.
 Please pin the Vite version when using them.